 Gaming licenses represent the value of the license to conduct gaming in certain jurisdictions, which are subject to highly extensive regulatory oversight and, in some cases, a limitation on the number of licenses available for issuance.
-As discussed above, at June 30, 2014, we evaluated indefinite-lived intangible assets and recognized a \$9.9 million impairment of Rising Star Casino Resort's gaming license.
+As discussed above, as of September 30, 2014, we have recognized a \$9.9 million impairment of Rising Star Casino Resort's gaming license.
 The other gaming license values are based on actual costs.
 Gaming licenses are not amortized as they have indefinite useful lives and are evaluated for potential impairment on an annual basis unless events or changes in circumstances indicate the carrying amount of the gaming licenses may not be recoverable.